alanfzf/alan-docker/README.md

-# Alan environment
+# Alan's containers

-This is the repo where i orchestrate my Distros inside docker containers, currently there's support for a debian based container, more will be added in the future.
+This is the repo where i orchestrate my custom made containers, which i use in a lot of situations!